Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 A VPS (Virtual Private Server) works the same way as cloud hosting but without multiple servers or a pay-as-you-go plan.

-With a VPS you have dedicated resources on one partition and one physical server.
+With a VPS you have dedicated resources on one partition and a single physical server.

 For example, your virtual private server could have 1 CPU core, 1 GB of RAM, and 20 GB of storage.